 Why Being “California Sober” is Detrimental

 One of the most outspoken critics of this form of sobriety is Ken Seeley, an addiction expert and founder of the addiction treatment facility Ken Seeley Communities in Palm Springs, California.
-In reaction to Lovato’s announcement of being “California sober”, Seeley states “I think [the term] is quite disrespectful to the sober community…Continued use of marijuana is nowhere near sober.
+In reaction to Lovato’s past announcement of being “California sober”, Seeley states “I think [the term] is quite disrespectful to the sober community…Continued use of marijuana is nowhere near sober.
 I know a lot of people that work really hard to hold their abstinence and fight for their lives in recovery, and to bring up this new term, ‘California sober,’ is so inappropriate.”

 It is scientifically supported that total abstinence is the most successful strategy in overcoming addiction.
 Any substance that impairs judgment has the potential to trigger additional substance abuse.
 In a research analysis conducted by the Boston University School of Medicine, marijuana use was associated with a 27% reduction in the odds of abstinence from drug and heavy alcohol use.
 This study proves that, although continued marijuana use may seem harmless and even beneficial in achieving full recovery, it is substantially detrimental to achieving real success.

 In addition to the insufficiency of moderation, a growing concern within the medical and addiction communities is that the potency of marijuana has been increasing.
-In a cohort study conducted by the University of Mississippi and the National Institute on Drug Abuse, The percentage of THC in marijuana has been steadily increasing within the last few decades, resulting in a greater risk for developing addiction.
+In a cohort study conducted by the University of Mississippi and the National Institute on Drug Abuse, The percentage of THC in marijuana has been steadily increasing within the last few decades, resulting in a greater risk for developing an addiction.

 As continued marijuana use is often damaging towards attaining full recovery, the continuation of consuming alcohol in moderation is also troubling.
 A 2009 entry in the Harvard Health Journal states that moderation is unlikely to be successful for patients who meet the criteria for substance dependence.
 As dependence increases, the likelihood of patients being able to reduce their drinking to moderate levels, and maintain it, decreases dramatically.
 For the most dependent drinkers, abstinence may be the only option.